PCOS: symptoms, treatment and causes

-Polycystic ovary syndrome (PCOS) is a hormonal condition of the ovaries, and affects around one in five women in the UK.
-PCOS makes ovulation rare or irregular, and can make it harder to get pregnant.
-The good news is that, with treatment, most women with PCOS do eventually conceive.
+Polycystic ovary syndrome is a hormonal condition of the ovaries, and affects around one in five women in the UK.
+It makes ovulation rare or irregular, and can make it harder to get pregnant.
+The good news is that, with treatment, most women with PCOS do eventually conceive

 What is PCOS?

-What causes PCOS is unknown – but there are a few factors thought to have an effect:
+PCOS causes are unknown – but there are a few factors thought to have an effect:

-- Genetics: If your mum, sister or another female family member suffers from PCOS you might be at greater risk.
+- Genetics: It sometimes runs in families – so if your mum, sister or another female family member suffers from the condition, you might be at greater risk.

-- Hormones: Lots of women diagnosed with PCOS are found to have a hormonal imbalance – raised levels of testosterone (the 'male' hormone), prolactin (the hormone that causes the breasts to produce milk) or luteinising hormone (which usually stimulates ovulation but can cause problems with PCOS).
-It's not yet known exactly why these changes to hormone levels take place.
+- Hormones: Lots of women diagnosed are found to have a hormonal imbalance.
+They have raised levels of testosterone (the 'male' hormone), prolactin (the hormone that causes the breasts to produce milk) or luteinising hormone (which usually stimulates ovulation but can cause problems).
+It's not known exactly why these changes to hormone levels take place.

 Do you know when you're ovulating?Try our ovulation calculator

 PCOS symptoms can come and go, but you'll usually first experience them in your late teens or early twenties.
-PCOS symptoms can become apparent later on, though, and many women don't realise they have PCOS until they have trouble trying to conceive.
+The symptoms of PCOS can become apparent later on, though, and many women don't realise they have it until they have trouble trying to conceive.

-Not all women wit PCOS will experience all the possible symptoms, and each symptom can vary from mild to severe.
+Not all women will experience all the possible symptoms, and each symptom can vary from mild to severe.

 - Disruption to your menstrual cycle – resulting in absent or irregular periods.